Ogbomosho South

 Ogbomoso South local government government area is domiciled in Oyo state, South-west geopolitical zone of Nigeria.
 Its headquarters are located in Arowomole area of Ogbomoso.

 History

 Ogbomoso South Local Government Area was established in 1991, carved out from the former Ogbomoso Local Council.
 The Yoruba language is the dominant language in the Area, and the residents widely adhere to the religions of Christianity and Islam among the population.

 Population/Area

-It has an area of 88 km^{2} and a population of 185,815 at the 2006 census.
+It has an area of 88 km^{2} and a population of 225,815 at the 2006 census.

 Office postal code

 The postal code of the area is 210101.

 History

 Ogbomoso South Local Government was formed in 1991 from the previous Ogbomoso Local Government by the Military Administration.
 Neighbourhoods in the Council include Idi- igba, Gaa- Lagbedu, Kajola, Kowe, Oke- Ola, Adeoye, Onidewure, Molete, Arowomole, Sanuaje, Obandi, Ijeru, Ayegun, and Oke Alapata.

 Economy

-The economic of Ogbomosho South Local Government Area primarily relies on agriculture.
+The economy of Ogbomosho South Local Government Area primarily relies on agriculture.
 The region possesses fertile land, and farming serves as the primary livelihood for its residents.

-Ogbomoso South Local Government Area boasts a flourishing trade sector, featuring various markets, including the popular Aarada market where a diverse range of commodities is traded.
+Ogbomoso South Local Government Area boasts a flourishing trade sector, featuring various markets, including the popular Aarada, Akande and Kajola markets where a diverse range of commodities is traded.
 Agriculture thrives in the region, with the cultivation of crops like cocoa, rice, cassava, and melon.
 The people of Ogbomoso South Local Government Area engage in important economic activities such as hunting, textile weaving and dyeing, and crafting.